Mattsa9520/CMat-Setup/README.md

 chmod +x cmat_setup.sh
 ```

-Then if  you want to be able to run the command from type the following command:
+Then if  you want to be able to run the command from anywhere type the following command:

 ```
 sudo cp cmat_setup.sh /usr/bin/cmat_setup